-Small purchase procedures provide for relatively simple and informal procurement methods for securing services, supplies, and other property that does not exceed the competitive bid threshold of \$50,000.
+Small purchase procedures provide for relatively simple and informal procurement methods for securing services, supplies, and other property that does not exceed the maximum competitive bid thresholds of \$50,000 allowable by State or Federal Statute.
 Small purchase procedures require that price or rate quotations shall be obtained from an adequate number of qualified sources.